radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	Internal processing related to servicing requests from SCIM clients

+### Log Location

+The SCIM log file is scim.log.
+It can be viewed and downloaded from the Server Control Panel > Log Viewer.

 ### Log Level

 Select a log level from the drop-down list in the Log Settings section.
 The default log level for this log is INFO.
 For details on available log levels, see [Chapter 1](01-overview).